-- Health care institutions should have, or be represented on, a resuscitation committee that is responsible for all issues of resuscitation and its governance for their institution. - Policy documents should be available that support the role, function and standards for resuscitation and response systems within the healthcare institution. - Every institution should have a resuscitation officer/coordinator to improve the quality of resuscitation procedures which may include participating in education in techniques of resuscitation and; collection and review of resuscitation data. - Staff members in healthcare institutions who have direct contact with patients should be provided with access to regular education in resuscitation appropriate to their expected abilities and roles. - Clinical staff should be provided with regular education which should include the recognition of the deteriorating patient and those at risk of cardiopulmonary arrest.
-This education should include escalation of treatment. - Health care institutions admitting acutely ill patients must have access to a rapid response resuscitation system, or equivalent 24 hours a day that is applicable to the context of their institution. - If an area does not have a dedicated resuscitation facility and/or staff to operate a facility, a specialised, external mobile team should be resourced to provide rapid on-site assistance. - The institution should have an easily activated system to summon assistance in the event of a cardiopulmonary arrest or deterioration of a patient's clinical condition. - Guidelines that outline the roles and responsibilities of the response team should be readily available in the healthcare setting. - The process for activating teams to treat patients in cardiopulmonary arrest or whose condition is deteriorating should be clear, concise and readily available. - Cardiopulmonary arrest should be managed according to current Australian Resuscitation Council / New Zealand Resuscitation Council guidelines. - Resuscitation equipment, appropriate to the patient caseload and skills of the healthcare providers, should be available and maintained throughout the healthcare institution for clinical and for educational purposes (see Section 9: Resuscitation Equipment). - Health care institutions must collect information about their recognition and response systems for deteriorating patients and resuscitation processes, provide feedback to the clinical workforce on recognition and response systems and resuscitation processes, and track outcomes and changes in performance over time (Australian Commission on Safety and Quality in Healthcare, 2012). - Healthcare institutions should document any end-of-life care decisions including 'Do Not Attempt Resuscitation' or 'Not for Resuscitation' decisions.
-Such decisions should have been discussed with the patient wherever appropriate.
+- Health service organisations should have, or be represented on, a resuscitation committee that is responsible for all issues of resuscitation and its governance for their institution. - Policy documents should be available that support the role, function and standards for resuscitation and response systems within the health service organisation. - Every organisation should have a resuscitation officer/coordinator to improve the quality of resuscitation procedures which may include participating in education in techniques of resuscitation and, collection and review of resuscitation data. - Staff members in health service organisations who have direct contact with patients should be provided with access to regular education in resuscitation appropriate to their expected abilities and roles. - Clinical staff should be provided with regular education which should include the recognition of the deteriorating patient and those at risk of cardiopulmonary arrest.
+This education should include escalation of treatment. - Health service organisations admitting acutely ill patients must have access to a rapid response resuscitation system, or equivalent, 24 hours a day that is applicable to the context of their institution. - If an area does not have a dedicated resuscitation facility and/or staff to operate a facility, a specialised, external mobile team should be resourced to provide rapid on-site assistance. - The institution should have an easily activated system to summon assistance in the event of a cardiopulmonary arrest or deterioration of a patient's clinical condition. - Guidelines that outline the roles and responsibilities of the response team should be readily available in the health service setting. - The process for activating teams to treat patients in cardiopulmonary arrest or whose condition is deteriorating should be clear, concise and readily available. - Cardiopulmonary arrest should be managed according to current ANZCOR guidelines. - Resuscitation equipment, appropriate to the patient caseload and skills of the health service providers, should be available and maintained throughout the health service organisation for clinical and for educational purposes. - Health service organisations must collect information about their recognition and response systems for deteriorating patients and resuscitation processes, provide feedback to the clinical workforce on recognition and response systems and resuscitation processes, and track outcomes and changes in performance over time. - Health service organisations should document any end-of-life care decisions including 'Do Not Attempt Resuscitation' (DNAR) or 'Not for Resuscitation' (NFR) decisions.
+Such decisions should have been discussed with the patient and their families wherever appropriate.
 The scope and reasons for such orders should be clearly documented and accessible to relevant staff.
 This process should be reviewed regularly. - Funding should be allocated to support an effective resuscitation service.